The knock on my door is so soft that I almost doubt I heard it.

 He is clearly ranting, so I do not bother with the rational answer of education, experience, and availability, not to mention compassion.

 Goodfellow points at me again.
 “They come because you have a psychopomp’s blood in you, which makes them feel safe.
 You keep them because you have dragon blood in you, and people are your hoard never meant to leave.
+You hoard them, you ass.
 But more than that: your damned father died when greed took him over, making him kill everyone he once loved.
 I saved you, but Mother Hulda didn’t know who you really were, not yet.
 Your choices told her that today, same as they’ve told me.”

 If we both start ranting, this time will be wasted.
 Barely, I keep my tone from quavering.
 “And who, may I ask, do you believe I am?”